-A strategy of using a politician’s controversial statements to attract a large number of campaign donors.
+A money blurt is the strategy of using a politician’s controversial statements to attract a large number of campaign donors.

 Washington Post: “Here’s how it works: An up-and-coming politician blurts out something incendiary, provocative or otherwise controversial.
 The remark bounces around the blogs and talk shows and becomes a sensation.
 And in the midst of it all, the politician’s fundraisers are manning the phones and raking in the donations.”